 Suddenly, everybody is feeling A LOT more patriotic and supportive of this initiative.

-J.P Morgan praised the project calling it “America-First” and pledged over $1.5 trillion dollars to it.
+J.P Morgan praised the project calling it “America-First” and pledged over $1.5 trillion dollars in support.

-Apple has already invested $500 million…
+Apple has already invested $500 million into the potential behind this opportunity…

 The Pentagon has invested over $400 million into Trump’s plan…